Tanish-0001/Chess-AI/README.md

 -	I had added one more FC hidden layer to the model but it took so much longer in the RL step that I got a TimeoutError.
 -	I also tried using more training data but using 65536 examples gives memory error.
 -	I tried different activation functions such as ReLU, Leaky ReLU, SELU, tanh, sigmoid and the one which worked best was ReLU.
+-	I tried an entirely different approach where first, the model is trained by a RL algorithm about move legality.
+Then it is trained in a supervised manner from the Lichess' dataset and finally plays against itself repeatedly in an RL algorithm.

 Scope of Improvement:
 -	More training data.
 I have only used ~25% of the data in the lichess database.
 More training data is almost always better so I believe using more should help the model perform better.